regexyl-notes/notes/pages/synthetic event system.md

-- Event handlers are passed instances of `SyntheticEvent`, a
+- Event handlers are passed instances of `SyntheticEvent`, a cross-browser wrapper around the browser's native event.
+- `SyntheticEvent` has the same interface as the browser's native event, including `stopPropagation()` and `preventDefault()`.